shravani2739/German_Credit_Data_Analysis/README.md

 To run the code in this repository, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies listed in `requirements.txt`.
+2. Install the required dependencies.
-3. Navigate to the `notebooks/` directory and run the Jupyter notebooks sequentially for data exploration, preprocessing, model training, and evaluation.
+3. Navigate to the directory and run the Jupyter notebooks sequentially for data exploration, preprocessing, model training, and evaluation.

 ## Results